yale-nova/weave/experiments/ReprodcutionReadme.md

 > 👉 [http://weave.eastus.cloudapp.azure.com:5555/extracted_datasets/](http://weave.eastus.cloudapp.azure.com:5555/extracted_datasets/)

 ## Performance Challenges and Optimizations for SGX Execution

+Feel free to skip this section, which describes Weave optimizations to use SGX + Gramine.

 Deploying Spark on SGX, even with the help of a LibOS like Gramine, has proven to be a challenging task.
 SGXv1 requires static memory preallocation and thread reservation, which is incompatible with Spark's dynamic and resource-intensive behavior—including RPC threads, GC threads, and shuffle workers.
 As a result, running Spark on SGXv1 is not only inefficient (often incurring more than 10× overhead), but also unpredictable and error-prone.